-In short, my taste is so perverse,

-And such my wayward fate,

-That it would be my greatest curse,

-To have a coxcomb to my mate."
+In short, my taste is so perverse, And such my wayward fate, That it would be my greatest curse, To have a Coxcomb to my mate."

-This faid, away she scuds, And leaves beau Goldsinch in the suds, a The oley, S.C. & could be lieved
+This faid, away she scuds, And leaves beau Goldsinch in the suds.

-THIRD EVENING. arrives of cold mountaining souther
+THIRD EVENING.